 Venezuela crisis: Tear gas fired at anti-Maduro protest

-Venezuelan police have fired tear gas against anti-government protesters in Caracas who demand a recall referendum on embattled President Nicolas Maduro.
+Venezuelan police have fired tear gas at anti-government protesters in Caracas demanding a recall referendum on embattled President Nicolas Maduro.

 Thousands have marched in several cities in what is expected to be the biggest wave of opposition rallies.

 Mr Maduro has rejected a referendum drive amid growing discontent with the country's spiralling economic crisis.